Tshikululu Social Investments

 - tax compliance/exemption certificate/company registration;

-For more information about Tshikululu refer to http://tshikululu.org.za/
+For more about Tshikululu Social Investments, refer to http://tshikululu.org.za/

-For other opportunities in the NGO sector, refer to http://www.ngopulse.org/opportunities
+For other vacancies in the NGO sector, refer to http://www.ngopulse.org/opportunities/other